-3.3.6.3 Tasmanian Emergency Information Service (TEIS)
+3.4.3 Tasmanian Emergency Information Service (TEIS)

-When activated, TEIS provides an initial point of contact for the community to access information about an emergency.
-TEIS is activated and deactivated by DPAC's Office of Security and Emergency Management, on request from the relevant Response Management Authority or major Support Agency.
+TEIS operates on a fee-for-service basis.
+When activated, TEIS provides an initial point of contact for the community to access information about the emergency.
+TEIS is activated and deactivated by DPAC (Resilience and Recovery Tasmania) on request from the relevant RMA or Support Agency.
+Council or the MC may request TEIS activation by the Regional Controller through the Regional Emergency Management Coordinator.